Chidiebere-Ogbuchi/TSP_CausalDiscovery/README.md

 ## Getting Started

-To get started with this project, clone the repository and open the .ipynb notebook in Jupyter.
+To get started with this project, clone the repository and open the laatest version of .ipynb notebook in Jupyter.

 ### Prerequisites